Television in Ukraine: Orange Revolution

 After the Orange Revolution, Ukrainian television became more free.
 In February 2009 the National Council for Television and Radio Broadcasting claimed that "political pressure on mass media increased in recent times through amending laws and other normative acts to strengthen influence on mass media and regulatory bodies in this sphere".

 As of January 2009, Ukrainian Prime Minister, Yulia Tymoshenko refused to appear in Inter TV-programmes "until journalists, management and owners of the TV channel stop destroying the freedom of speech and until they remember the essence of their profession - honesty, objectiveness, and unbiased stand".

+Revolution of Dignity and Post-2014 Events

 In early March 2014, Ukraine-based TV channels were removed in Crimea ahead of the Russian annexation referendum.
 Later that month, the Ukrainian National Council for TV and Radio Broadcasting ordered measures against some Russian TV channels accused of broadcasting misleading information about Ukraine.
+In parts of Donetsk and Luhansk oblasts, where the separatists gained control during the protests and the War in Donbas, they took over local TV stations, which allowed them to broadcast Russian and pro-separatist channels, resulting in the shutdown of Ukrainian TV transmissions.

 In February 2015 the law "On protection information television and radio space of Ukraine," banned the showing (on Ukrainian television) of "audiovisual works" that contain "popularization, propaganda, any action of law enforcement agencies, armed forces, other military or security forces of an invader" was enacted.
 One year later Russian productions (on Ukrainian television) had decreased by 300 to 400 percent.
 15 more Russian TV channels were banned in March 2016.